berget-ai/pi-provider/README.md

 ## Usage

-After installation, Berget AI models are available in Pi.
+Once authenticated, Berget AI models are available in Pi.
 Select one with:

 ```
 /model